PeterYe2003/PeterYe2003/README.md

 - 👋 Hi, I’m Peter Ye.
-I’m interested in pure mathematics and computer science.
-I'm an incoming freshman at Yale University studying mathematics.
+I’m interested in mathematics and computer science.
+I'm an freshman at Yale University studying mathematics.
 - 📫 How to reach me:
 - peter.ye@yale.edu, 503-807-8997